 AFFORDABLE DO IT YOURSELF HOME PROJECTS | CHALK PAINT HOME PROJECTS | DIY CHALK PAINT PROJECT

 Last spring I bought a giant rug on sale at Target.
-It was the perfect size, but pretty boring, so I spent the better part of a day customizing it with BB Frösch Chalk Paint Powder and the Nagoya stencil from Cutting Edge Stencils.
+It was the perfect size, but hopelessly boring, so I spent the better part of a day customizing it with BB Frösch Paint Transformer and the Nagoya stencil from Cutting Edge Stencils.
 The rug spent the entire summer on my back patio, and it held up amazingly!
 Mind you, my back patio is in Las Vegas, which means 100+ temps and pool water daily!

 I love the custom rug so much, I’ve taken it to trade shows where everyone is blown away by the fact that it was done with Chalk Paint.
 Since my daughter wanted the exact same rug for her house, we teamed up and made another one.
 Now, you are the beneficiaries of the lessons we learned to make the process much faster…